Persistent user paths to Matlab and Octave

 path

-and you should see your new toolbox directories at the top.
+and the new toolbox directories will be at the top.